Read some of College of The Albemarle’s (COA) college to career success stories about graduates in our Career and Technical Education programs.

 Kight enrolled at COA in 2012, straight out of high school.
 “For the first year, I went without knowing what I wanted to do,” Kight said.

-He is now working with his father at DRS Technologies Inc., which contracts with the Coast Guard.
+He is now working with his father at DRS Technologies Inc., which contracts with the U.S. Coast Guard.

 Kight, an entry-level mechanic, performs heavy maintenance on the Coast Guard’s C-130 aircraft, inspecting planes and replacing parts.
 Kight’s experience at COA, including the industrial-like setting at RATTC, eased his transition from school to work.